Skip to content

 My friend’s boss was an author and a researcher in a reputed publishing house.

-We were outside in a garden and she told us a story about how she found her amazing husband, a university professor.
+We’re outside in a garden and she told us a story about how she found her amazing husband, a vibrant university professor.

-At one point of her career, she was working as a sales assistant in downtown Chicago and she used to ride a train to commute.
+At one point of her career, she was working as a sales assistant in downtown Chicago and she used to ride a train to commute everyday.

-One day she became late and missed her train for office.
+One day she became late and missed her train for office, not only that she also missed an early office meeting on that day.

 She was sad, irritated, and upset and blamed herself for being lazy.